Why Was Timothée Chalamet & Margot Robbie's Red Carpet Moment So Good?

 Or maybe Robbie crashed his?
 Who knows.
 What we do know that is that Twitter loved the photobomb.

-All I can say is...collab.
+All I can say is... collab.

 TIMMY AND MARGOT I LOVE IT HERE pic.twitter.com/R4AXw9uZqj— meghan¹⁵¹ (@hesgoldenangel) February 10, 2020